Gardening Houseplants Houseplant Care

 The Spruce / Leticia Almeida

 • Check your water.
 For a long time, serious growers insisted that orchids could only be watered with rainwater.
 Nowadays, most people just use tap water, and this is fine.
-However, be aware that treated water may have higher salt content, and some water is high in calcium.
+However, be aware that treated water may have a higher salt content, and some water is high in calcium.
 If you see deposits forming on your plants, you should seek out a new water source.
+Ideally, water should be at room temperature, but many people water their orchids with ice cubes without harm.

 • When in doubt, don't water it.
 If you're not sure if you should water your orchid or not, hold off.
 Again, there are some species this won't work for, for instance, paphiopedilum and phragmipedium.
 By the time they look thirsty, they should have been watered yesterday.
 But most potted epiphytic orchids would rather be on the dry side than overwatered.